Emailing scanned documents was one of the earliest ways of going paperless (much before eSignatures became mainstream).

 Today, apart from the scan to send method, there are many other ways to scan documents and share them via email.
 In this article, we will deep-dive into the following topics:

-Should you use the scan to email feature of your printer?
+How to mail documents and should you use the scan to email feature of your printer?

 If you’re sending an important document, it’s not advisable to use the scan to email feature of your printer.
 This is mainly down to the lack of tracking capabilities you have from your printer, so you won’t be able to know if your recipient has received the scan.
 You also don’t receive an error message if the email address was incorrectly entered, or if the recipient’s inbox is full or the email address has changed.